jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (b) as a percentage:
   (c) as an amount for each gaming machine.
 (5) A contract or other arrangement or obligation entered into by a corporate society, whether before or after the passage of this Act, that does not comply with limits set under subsection (1) is an illegal contract for the purposes of the Illegal Contracts Act 1970.
-(6) A notice by the Secretary under subsection (1)— (a) is a regulation for the purposes of the Regulations (Disallowance) Act 1989; but (b) is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(6) A notice given under subsection (1) is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 117 Secretary may investigate and audit licensees, grant recipients, and businesses at class 4 venues
 (1) The Secretary may, to the extent that is necessary to determine compliance with this Act, investigate and audit the generation and distribution of the proceeds from class 4 gambling, which may include—